Beluki/License/README.md

 * Offers no warranty.

   If you can do anything with my work, only you should be liable for it.

 * It's more explicit.

   It specifies that the license terms apply to both the license itself and any files distributed with it.
 Like the WTFPL, it avoids the word "software", so it can be used for artwork, documentation, etc...
+  Since "whatever they want" may be ambiguous, it's explicit about covering at least copying, modification and redistribution.

 * Zero restrictions.